gustavopin/trunfo-project/README.md

 Then, you will fill the information that will be used in the game: Population, Area, BIP and Number of Turistic Spots.

-Information like Population Density and BIP per capta will be automatically calculated.
+Information like Population Density, BIP per capta and SUPER POWER will be automatically calculated.

 ### Instructions for the game